Kampot was my favorite place in Cambodia.

 Further up the mountain we discovered the giant ‘new’ Casino Hotel – Thansur Sokha Hotel – which was built in 2012.

 That place was weird.
-It looked abandoned and much older than expected on the outside, with no cars parked in the many carparks, but once we entered it was actually quite modern and nice – although it was almost completely deserted, not counting the full staff that were working.
+It looked abandoned and much older than expected on the outside, with no cars parked in the many car parks, but once we entered it was actually quite modern and nice – although it was almost completely deserted, not counting the full staff that were working.

 We got some lunch then played games in the arcade, wondering to ourselves whether the hotel was a front for money laundering.
 When we went in search of the casino, that too was deserted and no photos were allowed.
 Hmmm.
 Just weird.

-From the new but abandoned casino, we went in search of more ruins and were delighted to come across an old Catholic Church, and a beautiful viewpoint a few minutes’ walk up the hill behind it.
+From the new but abandoned casino, we went in search of more ruins and were delighted to come across an old Catholic Church and a beautiful viewpoint a few minutes’ walk up the hill behind it.
 The viewpoint afforded us stunning views all the way down to the ocean, and really showed us how high we had traveled on our little scooters.

 Our last stop of the day was to find the most famous ruins of them all – the Bokor Palace Hotel.
-After going to the spot that Google maps said it would be and only seeing a new hotel there, we realised that the new hotel was actually the hotel we were looking for – it just wasn’t in ruin anymore.
+After going to the spot that Google maps said it would be and only seeing a new hotel there, we realized that the new hotel was actually the hotel we were looking for – it just wasn’t in ruin anymore.

 The Bokor Palace Hotel had recently been restored to its former Art Deco splendor and had only partially re-opened the month before.
 We didn’t see any guests there but the staff were lovely and let us look around.

-There was a baby grand piano in the restaurant so Julia, part of our scooter gang, played a few songs for the us and the staff – she’s very talented and it was a beautiful compliment to the refined sophistication of the restored hotel.
+There was a baby grand piano in the restaurant so Julia, part of our scooter gang, played a few songs for us and the staff – she’s very talented and it was a beautiful compliment to the refined sophistication of the restored hotel.

 And that was our random day on a hill in Cambodia.
 A day that I will never forget.